dotnet-architecture/eShopModernizing/README.md

 ![image](https://user-images.githubusercontent.com/1712635/30446445-094e998a-993e-11e7-96d8-ed1dd9fef142.png)

-## Quick start: Running all samples together
+## Quick start: Running all apps together in your local Windows 10 PC with "Docker for Windows" and VS 2017

-To run all samples together using Docker, open a "Developer Command Prompt for Visual Studio" (to ensure you have right `msbuild` on `PATH`) and run the `build.cmd` script.
+To run all samples together using Docker for Windows, open a **"Developer Command Prompt for VS 2017"** (to ensure you have right `msbuild` on `PATH`) and run the `build.cmd` script.
 This script will:

 * Build MVC project
 * Build Webforms project